June 18, 2015

 “Affordable, reliable, high-speed Internet access is critical to New York City's innovation economy and position as a global tech hub,” said Minerva Tantoco, Chief Technology Officer for the City of New York.
 “New Yorkers deserve choices, and competition is good for all.”

-The audit results – which are available here -- reveal an egregious failure on the part of Verizon to deliver on the FiOS agreement, including:
+The audit results reveal an egregious failure on the part of Verizon to deliver on the FiOS agreement, including:

 Currently, some 22 percent of New York City households have no Internet connection; that number jumps to 36 percent for families living in poverty.
 But even for those who have it, most pay too much for what they get, with the best $40 per month package available to New Yorkers, for example, featuring download and upload speeds that are a fraction of those available in other major cities like San Francisco and Seoul.
 The lack of competition in the City’s broadband market is one of many issues at the root of this problem.